Alan McGuckian: Episcopal ministry

+Bishop of Raphoe

 McGuckian was appointed Bishop-elect of Raphoe by Pope Francis on 9 June 2017.
 His appointment made him the first member of the Jesuits to be appointed a bishop in Ireland.

 McGuckian was consecrated by the Archbishop of Armagh and Primate of All Ireland, Eamon Martin, on 6 August in the Cathedral of St Eunan and St Columba, Letterkenny.
 He uses the name and title Alan Mac Eochagáin, C. Í. when ministering in the Gaeltacht.

 In an interview with The Irish Catholic in September 2019, McGuckian said that having a home is as fundamental as the right to life and education, and that the Government must be "pushed" to enshrine a right to housing in the Constitution of Ireland.
 He also joined a number of church leaders in the West of Ireland on 16 September 2021, in calling on the Irish government to offer reparations to homeowners whose properties were affected by defective concrete blocks.

 In an interview with The Irish Catholic in February 2021, McGuckian took issue with the view held by political leaders that public worship was deemed to be "non-essential" during the COVID-19 pandemic in the Republic of Ireland.
 Quoting Pope Francis, who stated that "the right to worship must be respected, protected and defended by civil authorities like the right to bodily and physical health", he expressed a need to let political leaders know that public worship was not only central, but also "utterly essential".

 Following a fatal explosion in Creeslough, County Donegal, on 7 October 2022, McGuckian referred to the explosion as "the darkest day in Donegal", adding that the local community was "living through a nightmare of shock and horror".
 He also concelebrated at the Funeral Masses of each of the victims, describing the fact that the parish church would be holding two funerals in the space of three hours as "surreal".

+Bishop of Down and Connor

+McGuckian was appointed Bishop of Down and Connor by Pope Francis on 2 February 2024.
+In his first address following his appointment, he expressed his hope that the restoring of the Northern Ireland Executive would help the most vulnerable in society.